-Sue: The Master will be back later with a different face.
+Sue: He’ll be back later with a different face.

-The Doctor explains to the captured soliders that he had no choice but to go along with the bad guys; they would have dropped a neutron bomb on them if he hadn’t.
+The Doctor tells the soldiers that he had to go along with the bad guys because they would have dropped a neutron bomb on them if he hadn’t.

 Sue: Surely they wouldn’t know what a neutron bomb was.
-How is a Redcoat or someone from the Boer War supposed to process information like that?
+How is a Redcoat supposed to process that information?

-Sue: Is he the comic relief?
-Has anyone bothered to tell the actor that we’re in the middle of a serious drama here?
+Sue: Didn’t anyone tell him that we’re in the middle of a serious drama, here?
 Look at him!
-He’s shooting at the floor as he looks in completely the wrong direction and the guards still fall down dead!
+He’s shooting at the floor while he looks in the wrong direction, and still the guard drops down dead!
 What’s that all about?
-And the aliens have bouncy tables.
-That’s just shoddy carpentry.
+Oh, and the aliens have bouncy tables.
+That’s shoddy carpentry, that is.

 Sue: What the hell?

-Me: Don’t you remember seeing a distress cube like that in a Matt Smith episode?
+Me: Don’t you remember a distress cube like this in a recent Matt Smith episode?

 Sue: Oh yeah.
 Now that you mention it, I do.
-Is there anything from Patrick Troughton’s era that doesn’t appear in a Matt Smith episode?
+Is there anything in Patrick Troughton’s era that doesn’t appear in Matt Smith’s?

-Me: Well, I have heard rumours about the Krotons and the Quarks for the 50th anniversary.
+Me: Well, I have heard rumours about the Krotons and the Quarks appearing in the 50th anniversary story…

-Sue: Oh my, the Doctor is going to do a runner and leave Jamie and Zoe behind.
+Sue: Oh no. The Doctor is going to do a runner and leave Jamie and Zoe behind.
 That’s a bit grim.

-His companions won’t hear of it, promising to stay with their friend to the bitter end and the episode ends with all three fighting their way through the Time Lords’ force field to the TARDIS.
+The Doctor’s companions would rather stay with him to the bitter end, and the episode ends with all three of them desperately trying to reach the TARDIS.

-Sue: I didn’t realise that the Time Lords were so scary.
+Sue: I didn’t realise the Time Lords were so scary.

 Sue: Oh dear, Gallifrey looks a bit shit.
-I was expecting something a bit more dramatic and impressive.
-I thought it would look fabulous.
+I was expecting something a lot more impressive that this.
 It looks like an NCP car park.